-Please join Arnold & Porter speakers, including Trent Norris and Raqiyyah Pippins, co-authors of the e-commerce chapter in the Successful Partnering Between Inside and Outside Counsel treatise, for this special event designed to provide guidance on how consumer product companies can more effectively stay in compliance with statutes and regulations governing advertising, product safety and sales on the internet.
+During this webinar, our speakers—including Trent Norris and Raqiyyah Pippins, co-authors of the e-commerce chapter in the Successful Partnering Between Inside and Outside Counsel treatise—provided guidance on how consumer product companies can more effectively stay in compliance with statutes and regulations governing advertising, product safety and sales on the internet.

 - Product descriptions (including FDA, FTC and CPSC requirements)